AdSecIT/fd/source/getting_started/training.md

   * Plus much more…

 - ## [Advanced Class](https://www.fusionpbx.com/training.php)

-       -   Webex meeting and in person
+  * Webex meeting and in person
-        -   Access to Class Documentation
+  * Access to Class Documentation
-        -   Recorded video of the class for you to keep
+  * Recorded video of the class for you to keep
-        -   Interactive question and answer with the FusionPBX founder and trainer
+  * Interactive question and answer with the FusionPBX founder and trainer
-        -   Covers advanced topics and methods
+  * Covers advanced topics and methods
-        -   Plus much more\...
+  * Plus much more…

 - ## [Continuing Education](https://www.fusionpbx.com/training.php)

-    :   -   Quarterly Webex meeting on changes with FusionPBX
+  * Quarterly Webex meeting on changes with FusionPBX
-        -   Option to take the advanced or admin over again (included in the membership)
+  * Option to take the advanced or admin over again (included in the membership)
-        -   Report bugs or ask questions that might not have come up until now
+  * Report bugs or ask questions that might not have come up until now
-        -   Get a closer more in-depth look into FusionPBX
+  * Get a closer more in-depth look into FusionPBX
-        -   Know how to use new features when they are added
+  * Know how to use new features when they are added
-        -   Know how to upgrade to the next release version
+  * Know how to upgrade to the next release version
-        -   Plus much more\...
+  * Plus much more…

 ### [Come join us!
 We look forward to meeting you!](https://www.fusionpbx.com/training.php)